Previous blog:

 Few days before our arrival a part of the street near our hotel collapsed, probably due to nearby subway construction works (more info here).
 The sinkhole was repaired and the street was reopened only one week after the collapse.
 When we went to check it out it was wrapped in some kind of blue sheet (to avoid it getting wet because it was raining) with few construction machines around.

-I have not mentioned Japanese television yet.
-It should be remembered that Japanese entertainment is very unique and own to Japanese people (just google any Japanese commercials or shows and you know what I'm talking about).
-The content of TV programs is mostly reality shows where local celebrities react to everything possible and their constant "ooooh!", "heeee?" and "eeeeh?!" have really got on my nerves.
-On the bright side I also saw some interesting documents, for example one about Hayao Miyazaki (the famous animation director of Studio Ghibli), one about the Japanese actor from that Wolverine movie that took place in Japan and oh yes, I also saw one episode of Mr. Bean :-).
+I haven't mentioned Japanese television yet.
+It's worth noting that Japanese entertainment is very unique and tailored to Japanese people (just google any Japanese commercials or shows and you know what I'm talking about).
+The content of TV programs is mostly reality shows where local celebrities react to everything possible and their constant "ooooh!", "heeee?" and "eeeeh?!" gets quite annoying quickly.
+On the bright side, I also saw some interesting documents, for example one about Hayao Miyazaki (the famous animation director of Studio Ghibli) and one about the Japanese actor from that Wolverine movie that took place in Japan.
+Oh, and I even caught one episode of Mr. Bean :-).

 Japanese traditions